-Considering the skills developed by students through mobility experiences, while exploring the need for enhanced internationalisation of the curriculum at home, Internationalisation and Employability in Higher Education will be a key resource for any higher education policy makers or university staff associated with careers, employment, and integrated learning.
+Considering the skills developed by students through mobility experiences, while exploring the need for enhanced internationalization of the curriculum at home, Internationalization and Employability in Higher Education will be a key resource for any higher education policy makers or university staff associated with careers, employment, and integrated learning.
 It contains important messages for employers and recruiters.

 About the Editors

 About the Authors

 CATE GRIBBLE AND ROBERT COELEN